ArshanAlam/experimental/education/README.md

 * To begin tapping into your visual memory system, try making a very memorable visual image representing one key item you want to remember.
 * We have outstanding visual and spatial memory systems that help form part of our long term memory.
 * Repetition is important; even when you make something memorable, repetition helps get that memorable item firmly lodged in long term memory.
 Remember to repeat—not a bunch of times in one day, but sporadically over several days.
+* Repetition is needed so your metabolic vampires--natural dissipating processes--don't suck the memories away.
+* Research has shown that if you try to glue things into your memory by repeating something twenty times in one evening, for example, it won't stick nearly as well as if you practice it the same number of times over several days.
+* Long term memory is like a storage warehouse.
+* When you encounter something new, you often use your working memory to handle it.
+If you want to move that information into your long term memory, it often takes time and practice.
+* Working memory is the part of memory that has to do with what you are immediately and consciously processing in your mind.

+#### Memory Palace
+* Using these memory techniques allows you to more deeply internalize the information you are using, allowing you to use it much more effectively than if you were to simply try to memorize it by repeating it many times.
+* Memory palaces are useful when you need to relate unrelated items in your mind, such as a grocery list.
 </details>